34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 5 to 9

-Texas blazing star, sometimes also called gayfeather, is a very showy plant that would be a wonderful addition to a perennial wildflower garden or butterfly garden.
+Texas blazing star, sometimes also called gayfeather, is a very showy plant that would make a wonderful addition to a perennial wildflower garden or butterfly garden.
 Blazing star has thin leaves growing along upright stems.

 Flowers bloom in summer and fall, attracting a multitude of pollinators and seed-eating birds.
 The long flower spikes are full of densely packed, feathery, bright purple-pink flowers.